mikeoc61/IFTTT-Stuff/README.md

 These programs were created to investigate integration of the AWS IoT Button and the IFTTT cloud service popularly used for home automation projects.

-AWS_Button_Sim - Imitates and AWS Button Press Event
+AWS_Button_Sim - Imitates an AWS Button Press Event

 AWS_IoT_Lambda - Processes an actual AWS Button Press